Secrecy: Corporations

 Organizations, ranging from multi-national for profit corporations to nonprofit charities, keep secrets for competitive advantage, to meet legal requirements, or, in some cases, to conceal nefarious behavior.
 New products under development, unique manufacturing techniques, or simply lists of customers are types of information protected by trade secret laws.

 Research on corporate secrecy has studied the factors supporting secret organizations.
 In particular, scholars in economics and management have paid attention to the way firms participating in cartels work together to maintain secrecy and conceal their activities from antitrust authorities.
 The diversity of the participants (in terms of age and size of the firms) influences their ability to coordinate to avoid being detected.

 The patent system encourages inventors to publish information in exchange for a limited time monopoly on its use, though patent applications are initially secret.
 Secret societies use secrecy as a way to attract members by creating a sense of importance.

 Shell companies may be used to launder money from criminal activity, to finance terrorism, or to evade taxes.
 Registers of beneficial ownership aim at fighting corporate secrecy in that sense.

 Other laws require organizations to keep certain information secret, such as medical records (HIPAA in the U.S.), or financial reports that are under preparation (to limit insider trading).
 Europe has particularly strict laws about database privacy.

-In many countries, neoliberal reforms of government have included expanding the outsourcing of government tasks and functions to private businesses with the aim of improving efficiency and effectiveness in government administration.
-However, among the criticisms of these reforms is the claim that the pervasive use of "Commercial-in-confidence" (or secrecy) clauses in contracts between government and private providers further limits public accountability of governments and prevents proper public scrutiny of the performance and probity of the private companies.
-Concerns have been raised that 'commercial-in-confidence' is open to abuse because it can be deliberately used to hide corporate or government maladministration and even corruption.